Home Health Taking Antibiotics Safely

 Storing Medicine Properly

-In general, you should store antibiotics in a cool, dry place.
-But it’s important to follow instructions on the drug label and any instructions given by a medical provider or pharmacist regarding your specific antibiotic.
-For example, some medicines may need to be refrigerated.
+In general, antibiotics should be stored in a cool, dry place.
+However, it’s important to follow the instructions on the drug label and any instructions given by a medical provider or pharmacist regarding your specific antibiotic.
+Some medicines, like Amoxil (amoxicillin) for example, need to be refrigerated.

 Is It Safe to Take Expired Antibiotics?

-Don’t take expired antibiotics.
-Expired antibiotics may fail to properly treat infections and lead to antibiotic resistance.
+You should not take expired antibiotics.
+The FDA states that expired medicines may fail to treat infections properly and lead to antibiotic resistance.

-Each package of medicine will have an expiration date printed on it.
-Don’t take antibiotics past the expiration date.
-Expired antibiotics may fail to properly treat infections and lead to antibiotic resistance, according to the FDA.
+Each package of medicine will have an expiration date printed on it, cautioning users against taking antibiotics past this time.
+According to the FDA, expired antibiotics may fail to properly treat infections and lead to antibiotic resistance.

-Tests on drug stability from the mid-1980s to early 1990s found that liquid antibiotics showed signs of physical decay after expiration, according to an article published by Harvard.
+According to a Harvard article published by Dr. Robert H. Shmerling in 2022, tests on drug stability from the mid-1980s to the early 1990s found that liquid antibiotics showed signs of physical decay after expiration.

 Man hesitant to take his medicine